Crowell & Moring

 One of the firm’s most impressive recent results was helping Khan Resources win a US$100 million Energy Charter Treaty award against Mongolia in 2015 over the cancellation of uranium mining licences.
 After Khan launched enforcement proceedings in the US, Mongolia paid US$70 million in 2016 to settle the case.

-The firm had better luck on the enforcement side of things.
 It persuaded the US courts to recognise an ICSID award worth US$133 million against Argentina in 2013.
 A year earlier, it helped the US’s Duke Energy win confirmation of an US$18 million ICSID award against Peru in the DC courts after an earlier incarnation of the Crowell practice acted in the original arbitration.

 Alongside former colleagues from Fasken, Adrian Jones helped South African platinum producer Impala Refining win a US$200 million LCIA award in 2015, which was enforced by a US court.

-The firm defended the Marriot International hotel chain from claims on behalf of the new owners.
+The firm defended the Marriott International hotel chain from claims on behalf of the new owners.
 An ICC tribunal ruled that the person bringing the claim, Ziad Fakhri, did not have authority to act on behalf of the new owners.
 Subsequent litigation brought by Fakhri in the US and a motion to annul brought on the French courts was dismissed.